-Costs of operations for broadcast transmission services consist primarily of:

-- .employee compensation and related benefits costs; - .utilities; - .rental payments under the site-sharing agreement with NTL; - .telephone and utility service costs; and - .repairs and maintenance on both transmission equipment and structures.
+Costs of operations for broadcast transmission services consist primarily of employee compensation and related benefits costs, utilities, rental payments under the Site-Sharing Agreement with NTL, circuit costs and repairs and maintenance on both transmission equipment and structures.

 Site rental operating costs consist primarily of employee compensation and related benefits costs, utilities and repairs and maintenance.
 The majority of such costs are relatively fixed in nature, with increases in revenue from new installations on existing sites generally being achieved without a corresponding increase in costs.